tarantool/doc/doc/1.7/reference/configuration/cfg_snapshot_daemon.rst

 .. confval:: checkpoint_count

-    The maximum number of snapshots that may exist on the ``memtx_dir`` directory before the checkpoint daemon will remove old snapshots.
-If ``checkpoint_count`` equals zero, then the checkpoint daemon does not remove old snapshots.
+    The maximum number of snapshots that may exist on the ``memtx_dir`` directory before the checkpoint daemon will delete old snapshots.
+If ``checkpoint_count`` equals zero, then the checkpoint daemon does not delete old snapshots.
     For example:

     .. code-block:: lua